PublicisSapient/devops-chatgpt-comment-pull-request/README.md

-# ChatGPT adds Comment to Pull Request
+# Comment to Pull Request using OpenAI's GPT API
 This GitHub Action adds a comment to a pull request when it is opened, reopened, or synchronized.
 The comment includes an explanation of changes generated using OpenAI's GPT API.

 ## Usage